Use Cases For Assessments

 • Are you feeling afraid?

-The GAD7 (Generalized Anxiety Disorder) is available in BlockSurvey for your use and customization.
+The GAD7 (Generalized Anxiety Disorder) is available in BlockSurvey for your use.

 Scores are assigned to each question, and the total score is interpreted.

-The interpretation falls in any of the following.
-Minimal anxiety / Mild anxiety / Moderate Anxiety / Severe Anxiety.
+The interpretation falls into one of the following: Minimal anxiety, Mild anxiety, Moderate Anxiety, or Severe Anxiety.

-Skill assessments are used to assess someone's skill.
+Skill assessments are used to evaluate someone's skill.

-Teachers, Trainers, or Managers use skill assessment scales to understand respondents' skill levels.
+Teachers, trainers, and managers use skill assessment scales to understand a respondent's skill level.

 Skills like public speaking, communication, listening, and presentation are evaluated using skill assessments.

-For example, the public speaking skills assessment scale is a tool used to evaluate an individual’s ability to communicate in public speaking situations.
+For example, the public speaking skills assessment scale is a tool used to evaluate a person's ability to communicate in public speaking situations.

-Below are a few questions that can be included in the public speaking assessment.
+Below are a few questions that a public speaking assessment can include.

 • Do you maintain eye contact with all sections of the audience?